Frank Rich: Theater criticism

-Rich served as chief theater critic of The New York Times from 1980 to 1993, earning the nickname "Butcher of Broadway" for his supposed power over the prospects of Broadway shows.
+Rich served as chief theater critic of The New York Times from 1980 to 1993, earning the nickname "Butcher of Broadway" for the perceived power of his negative reviews to close Broadway shows.
 He first won attention from theater-goers with an essay for The Harvard Crimson about the Broadway musical Follies (1971), by Stephen Sondheim, during its pre-Broadway tryout run in Boston.
 In his study of the work, Rich was "the first person to predict the legendary status the show eventually would achieve".
 The article "fascinated" Harold Prince, the musical's co-director, and "absolutely intrigued" Sondheim, who invited the undergraduate to lunch to further discuss his feelings about the production.

 In a retrospective article for The New York Times Magazine, "Exit the Critic," published in 1994, Rich reflected on the controversies during his tenure as drama critic as well as on the playwrights he championed and on the tragedies that decimated the New York theater during the height of the AIDS crisis.
 A collection of Rich's theater reviews was published in a book, Hot Seat: Theater Criticism for The New York Times, 1980–1993 (1998).
 He also wrote The Theatre Art of Boris Aronson, with Lisa Aronson, in 1987.

-Rich's influence on Broadway shows is mentioned in the Tick, Tick...
-Boom! number "Play Game", featured in the 2021 film adaptation: "Write for the movies, write for TV.
-So what if it's crap?
-At least you won't write for free.
-Make thousands of dollars for a first draft.
-Your life won't depend on whether Frank Rich laughed".